Need another category? Click here or call us at (866) 345-6784.

 Liens can impact your ability to own property or land free and clear.
 It is possible to sell a property that has liens on it.
 However, some liens can diminish a property’s sale price.
 Also, in many cases, liens must be clear before you can secure a mortgage or financing.

-Under Colorado law, a judgement lien can be attached to real estate or non-exempt personal property.
-A Colorado judgment that requires the payment of money becomes a line upon the judgment-debtor’s real property.
-Furthermore, a lien in Colorado has a 6-year life, but is subject to renewal.
+Under Colorado law, a judgment lien can be attached to real estate or non-exempt personal property.
+A Colorado judgment that requires the payment of money becomes a line upon the judgment debtor’s real property.
+Furthermore, a lien in Colorado has a 6-year life but is subject to renewal.

 What Should You Do If You Are in a Real Estate Dispute in Colorado?